Due to essential maintenance, the website may be unavailable during the weekend. We apologise for any inconvenience.

 Do I need Planning Permission?

-This depends on what you want to do.
 Some minor alterations and extensions, particularly to houses, can often be carried out without the need for a planning application to be made to the Local Planning Authority This is known as 'permitted development'.

 Problems can occur if you do any work without permission, including being taken to court in extreme cases, so please contact us.